-Esri Scene Layer Package (SLPK) is a custom, web-optimized format that can be shared on ArcGIS Online and viewed with the WebScene Viewer.
-For more details, refer to https://github.com/Esri/i3s-spec/.
+Esri scene layer packages (SLPK) are custom, web-optimized files that can be shared on ArcGIS Online.
+For details, refer to https://github.com/Esri/i3s-spec/.

-Select the content you want to export in the 3D Viewport, and start the exporter.
-Click File > Export Models... > Esri Scene Layer Package in the main menu.
+Select the content to export in the Viewport window, and begin exporting.
+Click File > Export Models > Esri Scene Layer Package from the main menu.

-In addition to the general export options, SLPK has the following options:
+In addition to the general export options, the following options are available for SLPK export:

-Combine Layers Instead of writing one package per layer we write one package containing the data in all layers.
-If you chose to merge all layers the per layer settings will not be shown.
-Emit Reports Any reports generated by the attached CGA rule will be written into attribute fields.
-Small File - Low Detail: Creates a small file; all selected models are exported with possible reduced quality. , · Midsize File - Medium Detail: Creates a midsize file; exported models with medium level of detail.
-File size Large File - Good Detail: Creates a large file; exported models with good level of detail. • Huge File - High Detail : Creates a huge file; exported models with high level of detail.
+Option Description Combine Layers Instead of writing one package per layer, you can write one package containing the data in all layers.
+If you chose to merge all layers, the per-layer options are not shown.
+Emit Reports Reports generated by the attached CGA rule are written to attribute fields.
+File size The size of the file.
+Small File - Low Detail - Creates a small file; all selected models are exported with possible reduced quality.
+Midsize File - Medium Detail-Creates a midsize file; models are exported with medium level of detail.
+Large File - Good Detail-Creates a large file; models are exported with good level of detail.
+Huge File - High Detail-Creates a huge file; models are exported with high level of detail.
 Scene Environment Choose between local and global scene export.
-Local scenes are kept in the coordinate system of the scene while global scenes are converted to be viewable on the whole globe.
+Local scenes remain in the coordinate system of the scene, and global scenes are converted to be viewable on the whole globe.

-In addition to the global export options, the SLPK exporter contains an extra export page with the following perlayer settings:
+In addition to the global export options, there is an extra export page with the following per-layer options:

-Export Checkboxes denote if a layer's contents are exported.
+Option Description Export Check boxes denote if a layer's contents are exported.
 Layer Name The layer name, as it is set in the CityEngine scene.

-Export tricks and tips
+Export tips

-- If a Esri Scene Layer created from a CityEngine export doesn't behave fluent consider reducing the size of the SLPK by - choosing a smaller extent for export (select less objects) - fine tuning Texture quality export options (use compact or half-sized) - reducing the geometric complexity of the models (e.g. lower level of detail, less details on streets). - When preparing Esri Scene Layer Package for a wider audience, keep in mind that a Esri Scene Layer might not run as fluent (or not at all) on other, less powerful systems (less memory, less powerful graphics card).
-Reduce the exported extent and spk file size to ensure wider compatibility.
+If a scene layer created from a CityEngine export doesn't export correctly, consider reducing the size of the SLPK by doing one of the following:

+- Choose a smaller extent for export (select fewer objects). - Fine-tune the texture quality export options (use compact or half-size). - Reduce the geometric complexity of the models (for example, lower level of detail or less details on streets).

+When preparing an SLPK, keep in mind that a scene layer may not run as well (or run at all) on other, less powerful systems (less memory, less powerful graphics card).
+Reduce the exported extent and .spk file size to ensure wider compatibility.

-SLPK format has a limit on the geometric complexity of a single model.
-If (after triangulation) a model has more than 127,000 triangles it might not be properly shown in clients.
+The SLPK format has a limit on the geometric complexity of a single model.
+If, after triangulation, a model has more than 127,000 triangles, it may not display in clients.

-Publish SLPK on ArcGIS Online
+Publish the SLPK on ArcGIS Online